Murfreesboro, Tennessee zoning

 Battlefield Protection District

-Overlay district established by Section 14(F)(4).
-The current Appendix A contains no separate Section 24 article for BPD, so confirm applicability and standards with Planning.
+Named as an overlay district in Section 14(F)(4), but Appendix A contains no standards article for it; confirm applicability with Planning.

 - H-1Special purpose